0%

 Understanding Night Vision and Why It Changes

-Night vision isn’t just about how dark it isit’s about how well your eyes adapt to low-light conditions.
-Several factors can affect it:
+Night vision isn’t just about how dark it is it’s about how effectively your eyes can adapt to low-light conditions, which involves multiple parts of the visual system working together.

-When we talk about IOLs, the key question is whether replacing your natural lens can help restore some of the clarity lost due to cataracts or aging.
+When discussing intraocular lenses (IOLs), the main question is whether replacing your natural lens with a clear artificial lens can help restore some of the clarity and contrast lost due to cataracts or aging, potentially improving your night vision.

 Types of IOLs and Their Effect on Night Vision